 Additive Manufacturing and 3D Printing - Statistics & Facts

-3D printing and additive manufacturing can be counted among the most disruptive technologies of our age, and they are predicted to be at the forefront of yet another industrial revolution.
+3D printing and additive manufacturing can be counted among the most disruptive technologies of our age, and they are predicted to be at the forefront of the fourth industrial revolution.
 Although the idea to 3D-print turbines or cylinder blocks may sound like science fiction to the ears of most people, three-dimensional printing has outgrown its initial use of being a mere tool for the manufacture of prototypes.
 Tooling components and patterns for metal castings represent an area of opportunity; the latter account for about nine percent of global spending on additive manufacturing systems.
 The global market for 3D printing and services is expected to grow to almost 50 billion U.S. dollars by 2025.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 data than referenced in the text.